rehanvipin/work/content/angular/di.md

 * The usual way where you put the service class within the `providers` array of the ngModule is a shorthand for `{provider: someGoodClass, useClass: someGoodClass}`
 * `useExisting` lets you use a different, **already registered (i.e. existing)**, provider when the user requests one provider.
 Something like this: `{provider: someGoodClass, useExisting: someShadyClass}`
 * `useFactory` lets you use a function to create an object.
 This is complex.
 [Check out the docs](https://angular.io/guide/dependency-injection-providers#using-factory-providers).

+## Injectors
+Angular has three kinds of Injectors (and each have their hierarchies) which can be used when a dependency is requested:
+1. ElementInjector (providing a dependency at a component level)
+2. EnvironmentInjector (the root injector is in this hierarchy)
+3. ModuleInjector (only for apps which use ngModule)

+The above is also the resolution order.
+If nothing works, it'll end up searching the NullInjector and throwing an error.

+It is also possible to customize the default resolution algorithm with some decorators:
+* `@Optional()` will give a `null` value instead of throwing an error if a dependency is not found.
+* `@Self()` will look into the current component's ElementInjector only

+In a eager-loaded app, all the providers of all modules are available throughout the app.
+(Whatt???
+Don't worry, this only happens for providedIn: 'any')
+For lazy-loaded modules, there is a new injector created for each loaded module which is then added to the injector hierarchy.